-Lauren Coyle is Assistant Professor of Anthropology at Princeton University.
+Lauren Coyle Rosen is Assistant Professor of Anthropology at Princeton University.
 She trained as a cultural anthropologist and as a lawyer.
 She received a Ph.D. in Anthropology from the University of Chicago (2014) and a J.D. from Harvard Law School (2008).
-Her research and teaching interests lie at the intersections of legal and political anthropology, critical theory, historical ethnography, epistemology, spirituality, subjectivity, psychoanalysis, capitalism, dialectics, and symbolic power.
+Her research and teaching interests lie at the intersections of legal and political anthropology, critical theory, historical ethnography, epistemology, spirituality, subjectivity, psychoanalysis, capitalism, and symbolic power.
 Her geographical focus is on Ghana and, more broadly, on Africa at large.
-Most recently, she was a fellow at the Princeton Institute for International and Regional Studies.
+She is currently an external faculty member at the Stevanovich Institute on the Formation of Knowledge at the University of Chicago.
+Prior to assuming her professorship at Princeton, she was a fellow at the Princeton Institute for International and Regional Studies.
 Before this, she was a lecturer on law and social studies at Harvard, as well as a fellow at the W.E.B.
 Du Bois Research Institute in the Hutchins Center at Harvard.

-She is also at work on a second book titled Law in Light: Truth, Time, and Ritual Power, a comparative anthropological study of the experiential and philosophical dimensions of ritual subjectivity and veracity.
-Coyle's recent work has appeared in Telos, Transition, and Rethinking Marxism, as well as in an edited volume, Corporate Social Responsibility?
+Rosen is also at work on a second book titled Law in Light: Truth, Time, and Ritual Power in Global Africa, a comparative anthropological study of the experiential and philosophical dimensions of ritual subjectivity, revelation, and veracity within various states of consciousness.
+Rosen's recent work has appeared (as Lauren Coyle) in Telos, Transition, and Rethinking Marxism, as well as in an edited volume, Corporate Social Responsibility?
 Human Rights in the New Global Economy (University of Chicago Press; Charlotte Walker-Said and John Kelly, eds.).
 She has an essay in press, "Fallen Chiefs and Sacrificial Mining in Ghana," in The Politics of Custom: Chiefship, Capital, and the State in Contemporary Africa (University of Chicago Press; John Comaroff and Jean Comaroff, eds.).

-She currently serves as Associate Departmental Representative for the Department of Anthropology and as a Faculty Fellow for the Fung Global Fellows Program.
-She also sits on the executive committee of the Program in African Studies at Princeton.
+She currently sits on the executive committee of the Program in African Studies at Princeton.
+She has served as Associate Departmental Representative for the Department of Anthropology and as a Faculty Fellow for the Fung Global Fellows Program at Princeton.